Skip navigation

 • Use a cooler when taking perishable foods in the car and keep it out of the sun.
 Once outside, place it in the shade.

-• Full coolers will keep your perishable foods cold and safe for much longer than half full ones.
+• Full coolers or insulated bags will keep your perishable foods cold and safe for much longer than half-full ones.

 Camping and Backpacking

-• If you are backpacking for more than a day, you can still bring cold foods for the first day, but you'll have to pack shelf-stable items for the following days.
-Canned goods are safe, but heavy, so plan your menu carefully.
-Advances in food technology have produced relatively lightweight staples that don't need refrigeration or careful packaging:
+• If you are camping or backpacking for more than a day, you can still bring cold foods for the first day, but FSIS recommends packing shelf-stable items for the following days.
+Shelf-stable options include:

 • pre-packaged, shelf-stable meals